A guru tells me, “To know who you are, look at what you’re doing.”

 At the moment, I’m Mr. Garage Door Fixit, fulfilling a role my wife thinks too gender-specific for her taste.
 She considers dirty/mechanical things frustrating and bewildering.
 Compared to me, she lives in a world of perfection: Every challenge earns her an A+ or comes out 100%.
 If not she tosses it into the “Honey Do” Mr. Fixit basket.
 In her bubble, she only does flawless: The perfectly set dinner table, exquisite coiffed hair, and fingernails not only clean but shaped, colored, and gorgeous.

 My bubble can’t handle perfection.
 Seeking flawlessness is an excuse to do nothing.
 Because I don’t live in that world, I grab the remote, head out to the garage and start pushing buttons till something happens.
 Invariably I screw it up, lights start blinking and the whole apparatus is a hopeless mess.
 Contrary to what you might expect, this is good!
 Now I have something to work with.
 If I had read the voluminous direction booklet beforehand, it would have created confusion.
 It would have been words, words, words and no action.
-Instruction manuals are the adversary of macho.
+Instruction manuals are the adversary of take charge macho.

 If the guru is correct and “I am what I do”, where does this leave me?
 A bull in a china shop?
 An enemy of perfection?
 Does this reveal that I’m a misguided and wrongheaded guy?
 Is it time to abandon all hope and call the professional overhead door man?